The GTA Training Workshop form will become available at 12:01 am on September 15th, 2019 and then become unavailable at 11:59 pm on December 7, 2019.

-Graduate Teaching Assistant (GTA) Orientation
+Graduate Teaching Assistant (GTA) Training

 Held semi-annually prior to the beginning Fall and Spring semesters

-Graduate Teaching Assistant (GTA) Orientation provides students who are planning to become new teaching assistants with an introduction to effective teaching methods and tools and serves to educate TAs about University policies and resources.
+Graduate Teaching Assistant (GTA) Training provides students who are planning to become new teaching assistants with an introduction to effective teaching methods and tools and serves to educate TAs about University policies and resources.
 The TA Workshop emphasizes the importance of providing high-quality instruction at Mississippi State University.

 Microteaching Simulation/Classroom Certification Evaluation

 Held semi-annually immediately following the Teaching Assistant (TA) Workshop